martorelltorres/MMRS_stack/README.md

 > [!CAUTION]
 > It is essential to establish a NED origin near the designated exploration area; otherwise, the COLA2 security mechanisms will prevent the activation of the robot architectures.

-The AUVs follow a back-and-forth coverage pattern with the objective of explore their assigned sub-area.
+The AUVs follow a back-and-forth coverage pattern defined [here](https://www.sciencedirect.com/science/article/pii/S0141118723003899) with the objective of explore their assigned sub-area.

 ![Alt text](https://github.com/martorelltorres/MMRS_stack/blob/main/images/coverage%20.jpg)

 ### 4- Run the exploration process
 In order to launch the multi robot system yo should run the following command: